LeoHsiao1/pyexiv2/docs/Tutorial.md

     >>> img.close()
     ```
 - pyexiv2 supports Unicode characters that contained in image paths and metadata.
 The default encoding format is utf-8.
-- For unknown reasons, if you are using pyexiv2 on Windows and the image path contains Chinese, it can't be encoded in utf-8, but in gbk.
+- If you cannot encode Chinese characters in the image data or path in `utf-8`, please try `gbk`.
 For example:
     ```python
     >>> img = Image(r'.\pyexiv2\tests\1 - 副本.jpg')
     RuntimeError: d:\1\pyexiv2\pyexiv2\tests\1 - 副本.jpg: Failed to open the data source: No such file or directory (errno = 2)